soilbycounty

 What crops or plants grow well in Humphreys County's soil?

-Based on Humphreys County's Silt Loam texture, pH of 5.2, and drainage class, the soil is well suited for acid-loving plants like blueberries and azaleas, row crops and vegetable gardens.
+Based on Humphreys County's Cherty silt loam texture, pH of 5.2, and Well drained, the soil is well suited for acid-loving plants like blueberries and azaleas, row crops and vegetable gardens, most annual and perennial crops.

 What USDA soil order is found in Humphreys County?